The 20 Best Spasmodic Dysphonia Doctors Near Me in Baltimore, MD

 English

 Wayne Koch is a national and international leader in head and neck oncologic surgery, caring for patients with cancers of the oral cavity, salivary gland, larynx, hypopharynx, oropharynx and thyroid.
 Among Dr. Koch's landmark publications are studies demonstrating how key molecular events such as p53 mutation and human papillomavirus (HPV) contribute to the development of head and neck cancer.
 His peer-reviewed publications include six articles in the New England Journal of Medicine.
 Dr. Koch is also involved in humanitarian outreach focused on training surgeons in several African nations.
 He has served as president of the American Head and Neck Society, the national organization of head and neck cancer surgeons in the USA.
 Dr. Koch is rated as an Advanced provider by MediFind in the treatment of Spasmodic Dysphonia.
-His top areas of expertise are Head and Neck Squamous Cell Carcinoma (HNSCC), Tongue Cancer, Human Papillomavirus Infection, Laryngectomy, and Gastrostomy.
+He is also highly rated in 19 other conditions, according to our data.
+His clinical expertise encompasses Head and Neck Squamous Cell Carcinoma (HNSCC), Tongue Cancer, Human Papillomavirus Infection, Laryngectomy, and Gastrostomy.
+Dr. Koch is board certified in Head And Neck Surgery.

 Advanced in Spasmodic Dysphonia